DaisukeNagata/BothSidesCamera/README.md

 - iOS 13.2+
 - Xcode 11.2.1

+## Version 1.1.1 ~　Supported all screen positions.

 ## Version 0.8.9 ~ The preview screen and playback screen are perfectly matched

 ## Version 0.8 ~ Preview screen with the same ratio and recording function